Rain Dance Bush Clematis

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Clematis.
-An impressive new Bush Clematis with incredibly large (2½-3"), outward facing indigo blue flowers with darker midribs and lighter margins.
+This garden beauty may make you feel like dancing!
+An impressive bush Clematis with incredibly large outward facing indigo-blue flowers.
 Although this is a non-vining Clematis, the plant will benefit from support, either from staking, a garden obelisk, or from neighboring plants.
 Makes a fabulous statement in a large container or an eclectic style garden planting.
 Height 42".
 No. 1 root.

 Sold as: Pkg of 1